 How frequently, I have to test my A1C.

-Once diagnosed as diabetes, it is good to have at least four A1C test per annum.
-If you are more health concerns, it is up to you to have A1C test even monthly until reached your target by modifying treatment regimen.
-Do not forget your A1C decides your risk for diabetes complications.
+Once diagnosed with diabetes, it is nice to have at least four A1C tests per annum.
+If you are health conscious, then it is up to you to test A1C even monthly until it reached your target by modifying the treatment regimen.
+Do not forget; your A1C decides your risk for diabetes complications.

-Once you have reached your target A1C, and it has stabilized at that range then you can reduce taking A1C test to two to four times yearly.
+If you reached your stabilized target A1C, then take A1C test two to four times yearly.

-If your A1C is in a higher side, do not be panic, you can lower it with some effort.
-You can learn more by visiting lower A1C level.
+If your A1C is on a higher side, do not panic, you can lower it with consistent effort.
+You can learn more by visiting a lower A1C level.